csaf-rs/csaf/README.md

 cargo build --release
 ```

-The final binary will be in `target/release` and can then installed for example in a system-wide folder.
+The final binary will be in `target/release` and can then be installed, for example, in a system-wide folder.

 ## Usage